risk-first/website/menagerie/Process-Risk.md

 ## The Purpose Of Process

-Process exists to mitigate other kinds of risk, and for this reason, we'll be looking at them again in [Part 3: Practices](Process), where we'll look at how you can design processes to mitigate risks on your own project.

-Until we get there, let's look at some examples of how process can mitigate other risks:
+Process exists to mitigate other kinds of risk.
+For example:

- - [Coordination Risk](Coordination-Risk):   You can often use process to help people coordinate.
+ - **[Coordination Risk](Coordination-Risk):**   You can often use process to help people coordinate.
 For example, a [Production Line](https://en.wikipedia.org/wiki/Production_line) is a process where work being done by one person is pushed to the next person when it's done.
-A meeting booking process ensures that people will all attend a meeting together at the same place and time, and that a room is available for it.
- - [Dependency Risk](Dependency-Risk): You can use processes to make dependencies explicit and mitigate dependency risk.
-For example, a process for hiring a car will make sure there is a car available at the time you need it.
-Alternatively, if we're processing a loan application, we might need evidence of income or bank statements.
-We can push this [Dependency Risk](Dependency-Risk) onto the person asking for the loan, by making it part of the process and not accepting the application until this has been provided.
- - [Complexity Risk](Complexity-Risk): Working _within a process_ can reduce the amount of [Complexity](Complexity-Risk) you have to deal with.
-We accept that processes are going to slow us down, but we appreciate the reduction in risk this brings.
-(They allow us to trade [Complexity](Complexity-Risk) for [Schedule risk](Scarcity-Risk#schedule-risk)).
-For example, setting up a server might be complex, but filling in a form to do the job might simplify things.
-Clearly, the complexity hasn't gone away, but it's hidden within the process.
-Process therefore can provide [Abstraction](Glossary#Abstraction).    mcdonalds.  tbd
+A meeting booking process is designed to efficiently allocate meeting rooms.
  - [Operational Risk](Operational-Risk):  [Operational Risk](Operational-Risk) encompasses the risk of people _not doing their job properly_.
 But, by having a process, (and asking, did this person follow the process?) you can draw a distinction between a process failure and a personnel failure.
 For example, making a loan to a money launderer _could_ be a failure of the loan agent.
 But, if they followed the _process_, it's a failure of the [Process](Process-Risk) itself.
+ - [Complexity Risk](Complexity-Risk): Working _within a process_ can reduce the amount of [Complexity](Complexity-Risk) you have to think about.
+We accept that processes are going to slow us down, but we appreciate the reduction in risk this brings.
+Clearly, the complexity hasn't gone away, but it's hidden within the process.
+Process therefore can provide [Abstraction](Glossary#Abstraction).
+[McDonalds](https://en.wikipedia.org/wiki/McDonald's) tries to design its operation so that preparing each food item is a simple process to follow, reducing complexity (and training time) for the staff.

 ![Introducing process can mitigate many risks for a team, but there are attendant process risks created.](images/kite9/process-risk-introduction.png)

 These are all examples of [Risk Mitigation](Glossary#Mitigated-risk) for the _owners_ of the process.
-The _consumers_ of the process end up picking up most of the [Process Risks](Process-Risk).
-Let's see how this comes about.
+But the _consumers_ of the process end up picking up [Process Risks](Process-Risk) too:

+ - **[Invisibility Risk](Communication-Risk#invisibility-risk):** It's often not possible to see how far along a process is to completion.
+Sometimes, you can do this to an extent.
+For example, when I send a package for delivery, I can see roughly how far it's got on the tracking website.
+But, this is still less-than-complete information, and is a representation of reality.
+ - **[Feature Fit Risk](Feature-Risk#feature-fit-risk):** You have to be careful to match the process to the outcome you want.
+Sometimes, it's easy to waste time on the wrong process, for example filling out a
+ - **[Dead-End Risk](Complexity-Risk#dead-end-risk):** Even if you have the right process, initiating a process has no guarantee that your efforts won't be wasted and you'll be back where you started from.
+The chances of this happening increase as you get further from the standard use-case for the process, and the sunk cost increases with the length of time the process takes to complete.
+ - **[Feature Access Risk](Feature-Risk#feature-access-risk):** Processes generally handle the common stuff, but ignore the edge cases.
+If the exceptional cases are not dealt with in

+### Processes And Invisibility Risk

+Processes tend to work well for the common cases, because *practice makes perfect*.  but they are really tested when unusual situations occur.
+Expanding processes to deal with edge-cases incurs [Complexity Risk](Complexity-Risk), so often it's better to try and have clear boundaries of what is "in" and "out" of the process' domain.

+Sometimes, processes are _not_ used commonly.
+How can we rely on them anyway?
+Usually, the answer is to build in extra [feedback loops](Glossary#feedback-loop) anyway:

+- Testing that backups work, even when no backup is needed.
+- Running through a disaster recovery scenario at the weekend.
+- Increasing the release cadence, so that we practice the release process more.

+The feedback loops allow us to perform [Retrospectives and Reviews](Review) to improve our processes.

+### Bureaucracy Risk

+Where we've talked about process evolution above, the actors involved have been acting in good faith:   they are working to mitigate risk in the organisation.
+The [Process Risk](Process-Risk) that accretes along the way is an _unintended consequence_:  There is no guarantee that the process that arises will be humane and intuitive.
+Many organisational processes end up being baroque or Kafka-esque, forcing unintuitive behaviour on their users.
+This is partly because process design is _hard_, and it's difficult to anticipate all the various ways a process will be used ahead-of-time.
+So, some of [Bureaucracy Risk](Process-Risk#bureaucracy-risk) is due to [Complexity](Complexity-Risk).

+But [Parkinson's Law](https://en.wikipedia.org/wiki/Parkinsons_law) takes this one step further:  the human actors shaping the organisation will abuse their positions of power in order to further their own careers (this is [Agency Risk](Agency-Risk), which we will come to in a future section):

+> "Parkinson's law is the adage that "work expands so as to fill the time available for its completion".
+It is sometimes applied to the growth of bureaucracy in an organisation...
+He explains this growth by two forces: (1) 'An official wants to multiply subordinates, not rivals' and (2) 'Officials make work for each other.'" - [Parkinson's Law, _Wikipedia_](https://en.wikipedia.org/wiki/Parkinsons_law)

+This implies that there is a tendency for organisations to end up with _needless levels of [Bureaucratic Risk](Process-Risk#bureaucracy-risk)_.

+### Sign-Offs

+Often, Processes will include sign-off steps.
+The [Sign-Off](Sign-Off) is an interesting mechanism:
+ - By signing off on something for the business, people are usually in some part staking their reputation on something being right.
+ - Therefore, you would expect that sign-off involves a lot of [Agency Risk](Agency-Risk):  people don't want to expose themselves in career-limiting ways.
+ - Therefore, the bigger the risk they are being asked to swallow, the more cumbersome and protracted the sign off process.

+Often, [Sign Offs](Sign-Off) boil down to a balance of risk for the signer:  on the one hand, _personal, career risk_ from signing off, on the other, the risk of upsetting the rest of the staff waiting for the sign-off, and the [Dead End Risk](Complexity-Risk#dead-end-risk) of all the effort gone into getting the sign off if they don't.

+This is a nasty situation, but there are a couple of ways to de-risk this:
+ - break [Sign Offs](Sign-Off) down into bite-size chunks of risk that are acceptable to those doing the sign-off.
+ - Agree far-in-advance the sign-off criteria.
+As discussed in [Risk Theory](Evaluating-Risk), people have a habit of heavily discounting future risk, and it's much easier to get agreement on the _criteria_ than it is to get the sign-off.

+### Software Processes

+tbd

+tbd. processes as a response to legal environment.

 ## Evolution Of Business Process

 Before we get to examining what constitutes [Process Risks](Process-Risk), let's consider how processes _form_.
 Specifically, we're going to look at [Business Process](https://en.wikipedia.org/wiki/Business_process):